Employer of Record

 Requirements for Employment (E) Visa

-The Employment (E) visa is specifically for foreign experts, consultants, and employees working in various sectors, including government, semi-government, autonomous projects, and contractors from both home and abroad.
+The Employment (E) visa is specifically for foreign experts, consultants, and employees working in Bangladesh in eligible sectors.

 Eligibility

-To be eligible for an E visa, applicants should fall into one of the following categories:
+To be eligible for an E visa, applicants should generally fall into one of the following categories:

 • Experts or consultants working in specialized fields.